pharo-open-documentation/pharo-wiki/General/Exceptions.md

 ![Image](./Exceptions_Image_ExceptionSample.png)

-An issue with writing handlers for generic exception types like `Error` is that these handlers will not only handle errors your application signals (which is fine), they will also handle errors signalled by the libraries you use, or code that your application uses but that is not a part of it.
-This is potentially dangerous as your application may not be doing the right thing for these errors.
+An issue with writing handlers for generic exception types like `Error` is that these handlers will not only handle errors your application signals (which is fine), but they will also handle errors signalled by the libraries you use, or code that your application uses but that is not a part of it.
+This is potentially dangerous, as your application may not be doing the right thing for these errors.

 To prevent this, you can define your own types of exceptions by creating subclasses of the `Exception` class, and signal and catch these.